 22 studies from 7 different countries were analyzed.
 Consumption was associated with sexual aggression in the United States and internationally, among males and females, and in cross-sectional and longitudinal studies.
 Associations were stronger for verbal than physical sexual aggression, although both were significant.
 The general pattern of results suggested that violent content may be an exacerbating factor.

 10) What about the porn use and adolescents?
-Check out this list of over 200 adolescent studies, or these reviews of the literature: review#1, review2, review#3, review#4, review#5, review#6, review#7, review#8, review#9, review#10, review#11, review#12, review#13, review#14, review#15, review #16.
-From the conclusion of this 2012 review of the research – The Impact of Internet Pornography on Adolescents: A Review of the Research (2012).
-From the conclusion:
+Check out this list of over 280 adolescent studies, or these reviews of the literature: review#1, review2, review#3, review#4, review#5, review#6, review#7, review#8, review#9, review#10, review#11, review#12, review#13, review#14, review#15, review #16.
+From the conclusion of this 2012 review of the research – The Impact of Internet Pornography on Adolescents: A Review of the Research:

 Increased access to the Internet by adolescents has created unprecedented opportunities for sexual education, learning, and growth.
 Conversely, the risk of harm that is evident in the literature has led researchers to investigate adolescent exposure to online pornography in an effort to elucidate these relationships.
 Collectively, these studies suggest that youth who consume pornography may develop unrealistic sexual values and beliefs.
 Among the findings, higher levels of permissive sexual attitudes, sexual preoccupation, and earlier sexual experimentation have been correlated with more frequent consumption of pornography….
 Nevertheless, consistent findings have emerged linking adolescent use of pornography that depicts violence with increased degrees of sexually aggressive behavior.
-The literature does indicate some correlation between adolescents’ use of pornography and self-concept.
-Girls report feeling physically inferior to the women they view in pornographic material, while boys fear they may not be as virile or able to perform as the men in these media.
-Adolescents also report that their use of pornography decreased as their self-confidence and social development increase.
-Additionally, research suggests that adolescents who use pornography, especially that found on the Internet, have lower degrees of social integration, increases in conduct problems, higher levels of delinquent behavior, higher incidence of depressive symptoms, and decreased emotional bonding with caregivers.

 11) Aren’t all studies correlative?
-Nope: Over 70 studies demonstrating internet use & porn use causing negative outcomes & symptoms, and brain changes
+Nope: Over 90 studies demonstrating internet use & porn use causing negative outcomes & symptoms, and brain changes